Got a young kiddo at home? Suffering severe lockdown fever? No time for mess?

 Grab a few tubes, some marbles and then something to catch them in and let your toddler or preschooler play.

-You could also make a more permanent marble run by hot gun gluing tubes to a big sheet of cardboard but I wasn’t all that successful and my two just wanted to move the tubes all the time…
+You could also make a more permanent marble run by hot gun gluing tubes to a big sheet of cardboard.
+I wasn’t all that successful and my two just wanted to move the tubes all the time…

-I saw this activity on Frugal Fun 4 Boys and knew this would be a hit with my preschooler, who loves to build!
+I saw this simple no mess activity on Frugal Fun 4 Boys and knew this would be a hit with my toddler, who loves to build!

 Given there’s so much potential in this activity, I can see us returning to it again and again.